carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 for the reverse map lookup:

 ```
-struct Bijection(Type:$ FromType, Type:$ ToType) {
+struct Bijection(Type:$ FromType, Type:$ ToType) { ... }
+impl[Type:$ FromType, Type:$ ToType] Map(FromType, ToType)
-  impl Map(FromType, ToType) { ... }
+    for Bijection(FromType, ToType) { ... }
-}
 adaptor ReverseLookup(Type:$ FromType, Type:$ ToType)
-    for Bijection(FromType, ToType) {
+    for Bijection(FromType, ToType) { }
+impl[Type:$ FromType, Type:$ ToType] Map(ToType, FromType)
-  impl Map(ToType, FromType) { ... }
+    for ReverseLookup(FromType, ToType) { ... }
-}
 ```

 This would be the preferred approach to use instead of multiple impls of the same interface.

-**Proposal:** You can opt in to allowing multiple impls for a type by using templated type parameters to an interface.
-Templated type parameters to interfaces generally won't be inferred / deduced (at least not in a context where only one answer is allowed).
+**Proposal:** You can opt in to allowing multiple impls for a type by using a keyword annotation on the type parameter to an interface, for now `multi`.
+Multi type parameters to interfaces generally won't be inferred / deduced (at least not in a context where only one answer is allowed).

 This will be the approach used for `ComparableTo(T)`, `ConstructibleFrom(...)`, or other operators that might have multiple overloads.
 Example:

 ```
-interface EqualityComparableTo(Type:$$ T) {  // Note: $$ instead of $
+interface EqualityComparableTo(multi Type:$ T) {  // Note: multi
   fn operator==(Self: this, T: that) -> Bool;
   ...
 }
 struct Complex {
   var Float64: real;
   var Float64: imag;
+}
 // Can implement this interface more than once as long as it has different
 // arguments.
-  impl EqualityComparableTo(Complex) { ... }
+impl EqualityComparableTo(Complex) for Complex { ... }
-  impl EqualityComparableTo(Float64) { ... }
+impl EqualityComparableTo(Float64) for Complex { ... }
-}
 ```

-**Question:** Should we use something other than the generic/template distinction to specify whether different values to the parameter create different interfaces for purposes of inference and implementation?
+Observation: While you can switch between regular ("inferable") parameters and associated types, a `multi` parameter can't be changed to an associated type.

+**Rationale:** Reasons to support parameterized interfaces:

+-   In Carbon we are consistently allowing constructs to be parameterized.
+-   Some things are more naturally represented by required, positional parameters (as opposed to associated types, which are optional and named).
+-   Parameterized interfaces support cases where one type implements an interface multiple times with different parameters (`multi` parameters).
+For example, a type might be comparable with multiple other types.
+We expect to need this for operator overloading.

 ## Conditional conformance